 The program will be funded by American Rescue Plan Act (ARPA) funding.
 This Federal funding was granted to help Baltimore respond to the COVID-19 crisis.
 There will not be an increase in taxes.

 Will the dollar house program benefit developers?

-The bill spells out that the legislation is for Housing Choice voucher holders and legacy residents and city workers from disinvested communities.
-This bill is not for developers, investors or real estate speculators.
+The bill spells out that the legislation is for City residents and their families, Housing Choice voucher holders, and City workers from disinvested communities.
+This bill is not for developers, investors, or real estate speculators.

-What protections would the dollar house program provide for legacy residents?
+What protections would the dollar house program provide for participants?

 How did the City Council President's Office prepare the bill?

 The Council President and his legislative affairs team spent more than nine months researching the bill.
 That includes analyzing programs operating elsewhere in the country, including those in Detroit and Philadelphia.
 The team studied federal proposals by U.S. Rep. Maxine Waters and U.S. Sens.
 Chris Van Hollen and Raphael Warnock.
 The Council President's office also looked into Baltimore's dollar house program from the 1970s and studied hearings in 2017 and 2019 that evaluated the possibility of reprising the program, poring through public testimony offered at that time.